 HQPD results in the acquisition, enhancement or refinement of skills and knowledge.

-Evaluating professional development according to these standards is not based on quantity of time but the quality of the experience.
-Gifted staff can provide leadership to the district by being informed about opportunities and how to add the necessary supports for teachers to implement strategies throughout the year.
+Evaluation of professional development looks at the quality of the experience, not the quantity of time invovled.
+Gifted staff members provide leadership to the district by identifying or developing HQPD opportunities and adding the necessary supports for teachers to implement strategies throughout the year.

-Professional development as defined in these standards is aligned with the requirements for gifted staff to work collaboratively with general education teachers to meet the needs of gifted children with regard to curriculum and instruction.
+Professional development aligns with the requirements for gifted staff to work collaboratively with general education teachers to meet the needs of gifted children with regard to curriculum and instruction.